 Do you notice that here, “fir”, “blue spruce”, and “pine” are examples of what we call “coniferous trees?”
 When you have no clue as to what coniferous trees are (actually trees that will not lose the leaves and color), you may safely take it that these trees are sharing some identical characteristics as firs, blue spruces, and pines.

 Step 2 – When you can’t find examples of that word in a sentence, start looking for synonyms or antonyms of that word in that sentence.

-Authors will use both antonyms and synonyms in their pieces so if you come across unfamiliar words in some sentences, you may want to look for an antonym or a synonym that you know which will bring you straight to the word’s definition.
+Authors will use both antonyms and synonyms in their pieces, so if you come across unfamiliar words in some sentences, you may want to look for an antonym or a synonym that you know will bring you straight to the word’s definition.

 I got so terribly infuriated by this pointless, ineffectual instruction manual!
 My usually good humor had now escaped me for the remainder of the day.